 About

+Previously, I was a lecturer at at the Department of Applied Mathematics at the University of Twente.
 Between 2017 and 2019 I was a Lebesgue Postdoctoral Fellow at the Institut de Recherche Mathématique de Rennes (IRMAR).
-There I worked under the supervision of Frank Loray as part of the Analytic Geometry group at IRMAR.
-I received my Ph.D. from Cornell University in 2017.
-My thesis was directed by Yulij S. Ilyashenko.
-Previously, I studied at Universidad Nacional Autónoma de México (UNAM), where I worked with Laura Ortiz Bobadilla and Ernesto Rosales González at Instituto de Matemáticas UNAM.
+There, I worked under the supervision of Frank Loray as part of the Analytic Geometry group at IRMAR.
+I received my Ph.D. in mathematics from Cornell University in 2017, where my thesis was directed by Yulij S. Ilyashenko.
+I studied at Universidad Nacional Autónoma de México (UNAM), where I worked with Laura Ortiz Bobadilla and Ernesto Rosales González at Instituto de Matemáticas UNAM.

 Contact